oliviermarti/IPSLCM-Utilities/README.md

 Utilities for the following modules.

 ### sys.py
-Defines `libIGCM` directories, depending of the computer.
+Defines libIGCM directories, depending of the computer.

 ### date.py
 Handles date computations and convertions in different calendars.
 Mostly conversion of `IGCM_date.ksh` to python.
+In the ksh version, most date arithmetic functions are duplicated for use with dates either in Gregorian or Human format.
+Here, the functions guess the input date format, and returns the result in the same format.

-Dates format
+Dates format :

 - Human format     : `[yy]yy-mm-dd`
 - Gregorian format : `yymmdd`